oliviergimenez/tidyverse-tips/index.md

 ##       <dbl>   <dbl>       <dbl>     <dbl>
 ## 1      97.3    169.
 174. 34.8
 ```
-Just use `list(mean = mean, sd = sd)` if no missing values.
+Just use `list(mean = mean, sd = sd)` if you have no missing values.
 Also check out `across(starts_with())` and `across(everywhere())` for even more flexibility.

 ### The decade trick

-Probably the best of his tricks, Dave Robinson often uses the integer division `%/%` to count things at coarse levels.
-For example, here how you would count the number of character in classes of height of width 10 centimeters.
+Probably the best of David Robinson's tricks, he uses the integer division `%/%` to count things at coarse levels.
+For example, below is how you would count the number of characters in classes of height of width 10 centimeters.

 ```r
 starwars %>%